RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ### Minor Changes

-For those PRs that aren't important for the end user, we are working on a better pattern, but by now keep the same tags, but use them without the brackets and in camel case:
+For those PRs that aren't important for the end user, we are working on a better pattern, but for now please use the same tags, use them without the brackets and in camel case:

 ```
 Fix: Missing Content-Type header for public files with JWT